shihjen/Singapore-McDonald-s-Locator/README.md

 ## 🍟 Singapore McDonald's Locator
 This repository contains a simple Python script to scrape and geolocate the addresses of all McDonald's restaurants in Singapore.
 The final output is a CSV file containing the restaurant name, address, postal code, latitude, and longitude.

+### 📊 Potential Use Cases for the Dataset
+#### 🍔 Healthcare and Lifestyle Studies
+McDonald's locations can be a data point in studies examining the relationship between the built environment and public health.
+- Obesity Rate Correlation: Investigate the relationship between the density of fast-food restaurants (represented by McDonald's) in a neighborhood and the local obesity rates or chronic disease prevalence.
+This can inform public health interventions.

+#### 🏡 Property and Real Estate Analysis
+The dataset can be used as a proxy for commercial activity or foot traffic, which often influences property values.
+- Impact on Selling Price: Analyze the correlation between the distance to the nearest McDonald's and the average property selling price of residential or commercial units.
+Some buyers might value the convenience, while others might prefer a quieter, less commercial location.
+- Rental Yield Modeling: Use the density of McDonald's within a planning area as a factor in predicting rental yields, as these areas typically have high population density and accessible amenities.

 ### ⚙️ How It Works
 The script performs two main steps: